sgsbucket/animan-doc/docs/animan/resource.md

 <Screenshot image="/screenshot/resource_file_section.png">
 </Screenshot>

-Click the little triangle beside the filename to list older versions of the file.
+Click the little triangle beside the filename to list the older versions of the file and on their filename to download these files.
 <Screenshot image="/screenshot/resource_file_versions.png">
   <ScreenshotMark x="79.6%" y="9.6%" width="10%" height="10%" textPosition="top" borderRadius="20px"></ScreenshotMark>
 </Screenshot>

-### Checkout / Check-in, aka Locked / Unlocked
+### Check Out / Check In, aka Locked / Unlocked

 When a user checks out a Resource, it means that the user has the working copy of the Resource file.
 No other user may upload a file to that Resource while it is checked out.
 The checked out state is also called Locked.